LoneWolf38/DotFiles/README.md

 ![dotfiles](https://raw.githubusercontent.com/LoneWolf38/DotFiles/master/Screenshots/dotfiles-logo.png)

 ## Introduction
-A collection of configs to be placed in the users home directory usually prefixed with a period, hence the name dotfiles.
-This repo is actually intended for my personal backup, but everyone are welcome to use these resources.
+A collection of my configs for backing up or for a new fresh linux installation.
+Anyone can download the configs and just make the system similar to my system